What Does it Take to Be a Wood Model Maker?

 The table below shows the approximate number of Wood Model Makers employed by various industries.

-Those interested in being a Wood Model Maker may also be interested in:
+Those thinking about becoming a Wood Model Maker might also be interested in the following careers:

 More about our data sources and methodologies.